Luke Evans: Career

 He also played the lead role, William Moulton Marston, the creator of Wonder Woman, in the film Professor Marston and the Wonder Women.

 In 2018, Evans starred in TNT drama The Alienist, as newspaper illustrator John Moore.
-The following year, he announced the release of his debut studio album, At Last, which was released on 22 November 2019.
+He released his debut studio album, At Last, on 22 November 2019.

-On 8 November 2019, Evans starred in Roland Emmerich's epic war movie Midway, alongside Ed Skrein, Patrick Wilson, Mandy Moore, Aaron Eckhart, Nick Jonas, Dennis Quaid, and Woody Harrelson.
+On 8 November 2019, Evans starred in Roland Emmerich's war movie Midway, alongside Ed Skrein, Patrick Wilson, Mandy Moore, Aaron Eckhart, Nick Jonas, Dennis Quaid, and Woody Harrelson.

 In 2021, Evans played Lars Lee in the Hulu miniseries, Nine Perfect Strangers, based on the novel of the same name by Liane Moriarty, which features Nicole Kidman in the lead role, alongside Melissa McCarthy, Michael Shannon, Samara Weaving, Asher Keddie, and Bobby Cannavale.

 He also played The Coachman in Robert Zemeckis' live-action film adaptation of Disney's Pinocchio, with Tom Hanks.

 Evans was awarded Man of the Year at the ninth annual Virgin Atlantic Attitude Awards.

+Evans is set to make his Broadway debut in the role of Dr. Frank-N-Furter in a 2026 revival of The Rocky Horror Show.

 Personal life

-Though Evans is openly gay, he is unwilling to discuss his sexuality in the press, asserting his personal life to be private.
-He deliberately shields his family from the press.
-When asked about the opinion that Hollywood might have of his sexuality, he argued that his private life is not connected to Hollywood and that "Talent, success, what you do in your personal life – I don't see how one should have an effect on the other."

-Between 2014 and 2016, Evans dated actor and model Jon Kortajarena.
+Evans is gay, though he prefers not to speak about his personal life.
+Between 2014 and 2016, he dated actor and model Jon Kortajarena.
+Since 2021, he has been in a relationship with Fran Tomas.